 The antipode could not be more apparent, but great bands are capable of great transformations.
-The sons and daughters of Katalena once again proved that they are such a band.
+The sons and daughters of Katalena once again prove that they are such a band.

-The band has never sounded so convincing, mature, uncompromising, subtle and heartbreaking at the same time. … I know it’s only March, but my favorite album of the year is already out.
+Katalena has never sounded so convincing, so mature and uncompromising, subtle and heartbreaking.
+I know it’s only March but my favorite album of the year has already been released.

 Despite the fact that not all the revived songs sounded equally convincing, Katalena band managed to efficiently animate themselves and the public during the encores in the full concert hall at Siti Teater in Ljubljana.
 They proved once again that they are a band that imaginatively and consistently follows their own philosophy of performing which, however, gets upgraded with every new concept and project.
 If Katalena were just another regular ethno band that searches through the folk music tradition in a pragmatic way, without any serious thought, the fifteen years of their energetic, fruitful and successful presence would not exist, let alone be something worth celebrating.

 Katarina Juvančič on 15th Anniversary concert, Siti Teater, May 2016